glathoud/transfun/README.md

-# transfun
+# transfun.js

-`transfun` is a JavaScript library that lets you write `map/filter/reduce` code that runs much faster than the equivalent native `map/filter/reduce code`:
+`transfun.js` is a JavaScript library that lets you write `map/filter/reduce` code that runs much faster than the equivalent native `map/filter/reduce code`:

 ![speedup](img/jsperf_safari.png)